On a Bernstein-Sato polynomial of a meromorphic function: Introduction

 By a theorem of Sabbah \cite{Sabbah-1} there exists a non-zero polynomial $b(s_1,s_2) \not= 0$ of two variables $s_1, s_2$ such that

 for some $P(s_1,s_2) \in \D_X [s_1,s_2]$.
 Then by setting $s_1=s$ and $s_2=-s-m-2$ we obtain the desired condition

+This important remark is due to Oaku.
 However, for the given $F(x), G(x) \in \sho_X$ it would not be so easy to verify that the polynomial $b(s, -s-m-2) \in \CC [s]$ of $s$ thus obtained is non-zero.
 Recall that by Bahloul \cite{B-1}, \cite{B}, Bahloul-Oaku \cite{B-O}, Oaku-Takayama \cite{O-T} and Ucha-Castro \cite{U-C} we have algorithms to compute the Bernstein-Sato ideal $I \subset \CC [s_1,s_2]$ at least when $F$ and $G$ are polynomials.
 Motivated by this observation, instead of the equation \eqref{fe-1} one may also consider the simpler one

-Then of course, the minimal polynomial $b(s) \not= 0$ satisfying it is divided by our b-function $b_{f,m}^{{\rm mero}}(s)$, but one can not expect to have a Kashiwara-Malgrange type result as in Theorem \ref{Main-2} below by this simpler definition of b-functions.
+Then of course, the minimal polynomial $b(s) \not= 0$ satisfying it is divided by our b-function $b_{f,m}^{{\rm mero}}(s)$, but from the proof of Theorem \ref{Main-2} below it looks that we do not have a Kashiwara-Malgrange type result as in it by this simpler definition of b-functions.
 This explains the reason why the right hand side of the equation \eqref{fe-1} is not so simple.
 Note also that if $G=1$ and $f= \frac{F}{G}=F$ is holomorphic we have $f \in \sho_X \subset \D_X$ and for any $m \geq 0$ our b-function $b_{f,m}^{{\rm mero}}(s)$ coincides with the classical one $b_f(s) \in \CC [s]$ introduced by Bernstein and Sato.
 But in the meromorphic case, the relation among $b_{f,m}^{{\rm mero}}(s)$ for various $m \geq 0$ is not very clear so far.
 See Lemma \ref{Lemma-4} for a weak relation among their roots.
 Nevertheless, we can prove a Kashiwara-Malgrange type result as follows.
 First, recall the following theorem due to \cite{G-L-M}.

 \begin{theorem} (Gusein-Zade, Luengo and Melle-Hern\'andez \cite{G-L-M}) For any point $x \in F^{-1}(0)$ close to the point $x_0$ there exists $\e_0> 0$ such that for any $0< \e < \e_0$ and the open ball $B(x; \e ) \subset X$ of radius $\e >0$ with center at $x$ (in a local chart of $X$) the restriction